Acquisition of the ISE helps drive revenue at Euronext

 “Our teams are now working on the integration that is progressing as planned.

-“Within the scope of our strategic plan, this translates into a 60.0 per cent EBITDA margin for core business and agility for growth initiatives, excluding clearing and new perimeter, for the quarter, and a 61.8 per cent EBITDA margin for the first half of 2018.”
+“Within the scope of our strategic plan, this translates into a 60 per cent Ebitda margin for core business and agility for growth initiatives, excluding clearing and new perimeter, for the quarter, and a 61.8 per cent Ebitda margin for the first half of 2018.”